Novaggio

-Novaggio is a municipality in the district of Lugano, in the canton of Ticino, Switzerland.
+Novaggio is a former municipality in the district of Lugano, in the canton of Ticino, Switzerland.
+On 6 April 2025, the former municipalities of Astano, Bedigliora, Curio, Miglieglia and Novaggio merged to form the new municipality of Lema.

 History

 Novaggio is first mentioned in 1244 as Novagio.

 Graves found in Pazz and Traversagna suggest a nearby Iron Age settlement.
 In the Early Middle Ages the monastery of S. Abbondio of Como owned property in the village, while the Como Cathedral owned a farm and mill near Novaggio.
 In 1294, the Humiliati monastery of Astano owned a house and property in the village.
 At that time Novaggio, Curio, Banco and Bedigliora formed a kastlanei.
 There were certainly several fortifications around the village, but the exact location, number and type is unknown.

 The Church of S. Siro was first mentioned in 1352, and was a parish church since 1632.
 The current building dates from 1625.
 At the end of the 19th century, a local family founded Evangelical parish.
 In 1902 they built a church established an evangelical school.
 In 1905, Doctor Fausto Buzzi-Cantone, built Villa Alta.
 His partner, Alice Meier, opened a small hospital where the residents of Novaggio were provided free medical care in the park of the villa.
 Later the villa was bought by the Confederation, which set up a military hospital, in 1922.

 In the 19th century, a vein of silver and gold-bearing galena rock was discovered and mined.
 A brick-kiln was built to process the ore.
 Previously, the population was living from agriculture, and due to limited land, many emigrated.
 At the beginning of the 21st century, most workers worked in the valley.